scarpent/ledgerbil/README.md

 The schedule entry will always show the date of the next entry to be added.

-What will this scheduled transaction do when confronted with February?
+What will this scheduled transaction do for the 30th, when confronted with February?
 It will use the 28th or the 29th.
 You can also specify `eom` (end of month) which will use the last day of the month, or `eom30` which will use the 30th for every month except February, in which it will again fall back to the 28th or the 29th.

 The `days` list can also be space delimited, e.g.